Journal

 Between the main Koločep settlements of Donje Čelo and Gornje Čelo, the coastline curves inward to form a cove that does not appear on most maps.
 Locals call it Sutvid, after the small chapel ruin above the treeline.
 The beach is perhaps thirty metres of smooth white pebble backed by dense pine forest.

 There is a footpath from Gornje Čelo, but it is unmarked and overgrown enough that hardly anyone walks it.
 By boat, it is a two-minute detour from the standard Koločep approach.
-We stop here when the group wants a quiet swim in shallow water — perfect for families or anyone who prefers to ease into the Adriatic rather than jump off a cliff.
+We stop here on private charters when the group wants a quiet swim in shallow water — perfect for families or anyone who prefers to ease into the Adriatic rather than jump off a cliff.

 The pine trees provide natural shade right to the waterline, which matters more than you might think at midday in July and August.